 PROJECT HIGHLIGHT:

-The goal of this project is to improve our understanding of long-term changes in the wetland landscape, plant communities and ethnobotanical uses to inform restoration and management of Northern Mission Bay in San Diego, California.
+The goal of this project is to improve our understanding of long-term changes in the wetland landscape of Northern Mission Bay in San Diego, California, especially its plant communities and how humans interact with them, to inform restoration and management.

 PROJECT SUMMARY:

-Wetland resilience to climate change, including sea level rise and increased sea surface temperatures, is influenced by the community structure and function of wetland plants.
-Understanding the historical changes in wetlands, as well as the role of plants and their resilience to climate change, is essential for accurate predictions and the development of effective management and restoration strategies — including the implementation of land use or water management practices, restoring degraded wetland habitat or hydrology, and promoting sustainable use of wetland resources and cultural practices.
+In wetlands, resilience to sea-level rise and increased sea surface temperatures is influenced by the community structure and function of plants.
+Understanding the historical changes in wetlands, as well as the role of plants in resilience, is essential for accurate predictions and the development of effective management and restoration strategies — including the implementation of land use or water management practices, restoring degraded wetland habitat or hydrology, and promoting sustainable use of wetland resources and cultural practices.

 Community Mentors: Theresa Talley (California Sea Grant), Andrew Meyer (San Diego Audubon Society), Kellie Uyeda (Tijuana River National Estuarine Research Reserve), Heather Henter (UC San Diego Natural Reserve System)